 After finishing a good blood meal, the larvae detach and moult in order to develop 8 legs.
 The larvae moult for about 2 weeks and transform into nymph ticks.
 The nymph has developed 8 legs and once again searches for a suitable host to attach and feed.
 This process is the same as the larvae tick.

 4) The Adult – Stage 4 –

 Here the tick is sexually mature and is able to reproduce.
-In the case of hard ticks, the male and female adult tick get sufficient blood meals before mating.
-While feeding, the female tick might take longer time for feeding compared to male ticks.
+In the case of hard ticks, the male and female adult ticks get sufficient blood meals before mating.
+While feeding, the female tick might take a longer time for feeding compared to male ticks.
 Male tick dies after mating and the female tick dies after laying the eggs.
 The eggs laid by the female tick are approximately 2000 to 18000 eggs.
 In the case of soft ticks, they acquire smaller blood meals and lay eggs several times.

 Ticks mostly feed on mammals, amphibians, reptiles and birds.
 Ticks do not live on one single host but change the host in different stages of their life cycle.
 The life cycle of a tick depends entirely on the host and the food source it gets from the host.

 To get more information about ticks and other insects, register with BYJU’S Biology.

 Ticks wait patiently for the host to arrive by hiding in between grass blades.
 Once the smell of butyric acid releases from mammals, the tick identifies that scent and attaches itself to the host.